AloizioMacedo/aoc2023/docs/day_7.md

 ## Part Two

 Part two consists of making some adaptations related to the Joker.
-I created a lot of tests due to debugging cases that were not taken into consideration for the given test cases.
+I created a lot of tests for debugging cases that were not taken into consideration for the given test cases.

 ```rust